 In SFT III systems, MIRROR STATUS must be executed from the MSEngine.
-If you execute MIRROR STATUS from either IOEngine, you receive an "Unknown command" error message.
+If you execute MIRROR STATUS from either IOEngine, you receive an Unknown command error message.

-Topic See Mirroring disks "Mirroring and Duplexing a Hard Disk" in Chapter 7 of Supervising the Network .
+Topic See Mirroring disks Mirroring and Duplexing a Hard Disk in Supervising the Network.